twolfson/twolfson.com/articles/minimizing-merge-conflicts.md

 # This is commit `a12345`

 # Squash into our feature-1a squashed branch
-git checkout -B feature-1a.squashed git rebase -i master
+git checkout -B feature-1a.squashed master git merge --squash feature-1a git commit -m "Added hello file"
 # This is commit `aaaaaa`

 # Open our first PR